 25. Donate Your Vehicle

-Share animal-friendly blogs, information, graphics, and events on social media sites.
-Sharing content is an easy way to help bring attention and visibility to the plight of animals.
+Share animal-friendly blogs, information, graphics, and events on social media.
+Sharing content brings attention to the plight of animals.
 Most of all though, educate with kindness.

 Truth in Advertising